openvinotoolkit/openvino/docs/model_server/README.md

 Refer to the [example client code](https://github.com/openvinotoolkit/model_server/blob/main/example_client) to learn how to use this API and submit the requests using the gRPC interface.

 Using the gRPC interface is recommended for optimal performance due to its faster implementation of input data deserialization.
-It allows you to achieve lower latency, especially with larger input messages like images.
+It enables you to achieve lower latency, especially with larger input messages like images.

 ### REST